TonichaB/Trivia-Quiz/README.md

 ### How To Play Pop Up

+From the main page, if the How to Play button is selected the player will be presented with the following pop up containing the instructions for playing the quiz.
+This pop up can then be closed by the user allowing them to proceed to play when they are ready to do so.<br>
 ![how to play pop up](assets/images/How-to-play.webp)

 ### Leaderboard Pop Up

+From the main page, if the Leaderboard button is selected, the player will be presented with the following pop up, which over time will show a high scores list of previously saved scores by the user.
+This will encourage players to save their scores to try and reach the top of the leaderboard.<br>
 ![leaderboard pop up](assets/images/Leaderboard.webp)

 ### Notifications

+At various stages within the site there will be notifications shown to the user as feedback to their actions.
+Firstly is the correct answer notification appearing on the main quiz page.
+Each time the player answers correctly a notification will appear to confirm this to them.
+Similarly if the player answers incorrectly, and notification will appear to advise them of this.
+After the quiz has been completed, should the user choose to save their score a notification will appear to confirm their score has been successfully saved.<br>
 Correct <br>
 ![correct notification](assets/images/correct-notification.webp)<br>
 Incorrect <br>